The Curious Case of In-Training Compression of State Space Models: Experiments

 We use the same training pipeline as~\cite{rusch2025linoss, walker2025slices}, accounting for additional quirks of LRU training like a learning rate factor for the sequence mixing layer.
 The LRA dataloaders are borrowed from~\cite{smith2022simplified}, the hyperparameters largely taken from~\cite[Table 10]{orvieto2023resurrecting}.
 We summarize them in Table~\ref{tab:hyperparameters}.

 Reduction starts from the full model order reported in column 4 of Table~\ref{tab:hyperparameters}.
-For all datasets but IMDB and MNIST, we attempt four equidistant reduction steps during the warm-up period of the learning rate, which equals $10 \%$ of the total steps.
-Doing so ensures maximal speed up potential for the subsequent $90\%$ of training, while also staying robust to large early training .
+For all datasets but IMDB and {sMNIST}, we attempt four equidistant reduction steps during the warm-up period of the learning rate, which equals $10 \%$ of the total steps.
+Doing so ensures maximal speed up potential for the subsequent $90\%$ of training, while also staying robust to large early training perturbations.

-As MNIST is trained without learning rate decay, we attempt truncation during all of training.
+As {sMNIST} is trained without learning rate decay, we attempt truncation during all of training.
 For IMDB, we include a waiting stage and attempt reduction inside a smaller time window.
 The details can be found in Appendix~\ref{app:reduction-details}.
 Generally, reductions are only executed if the reduced dimension is less than $95\%$ of the current state dimension.

-We train non-reduced models with each block initialized at the average final order of the compressed ones to allow for a fair comparison.
+{The baselines we compare against are non-reduced models trained all along with each block initialized at the average final order of the compressed ones to allow for a fair comparison}.
 To increase our baseline statistics and further establish correlations between state dimension and model performance, we train further models with different state dimensions.